cpp-love/the-non-real-world/README.en.md

 #### Description

-*The Non-"Real" World*（《不“真实”的世界》）: A game about non-"real" numbers, the plural, which explores the mysteries of this plural world through notes left behind by previous explorers.
+*The Non-"Real" World*（《不“真实”的世界》）: A game about the non-"real" numbers, the complex numbers, which explores the mysteries of this complex world through notes left behind by previous explorers.

 #### Software Architecture